s1t5/mail-archiver/README.md

 - Save and start archiving!
 - If you want, create other users and assign accounts.

-## 🔐 Security Note
+## 🔐 Security Notes
 - Use strong passwords and change default credentials
 - Consider implementing HTTPS with a reverse proxy in production
-- Regular backups of the PostgreSQL database recommended
+- Regular backups of the PostgreSQL database recommended (see [Backup & Restore Guide](doc/BackupRestore.md) for detailed instructions)

+## ⚙️ Advanced Setup

+For a complete list of all configuration options, please refer to the [Setup Guide](doc/Setup.md).

 ## 📋 Technical Details